pygbe/pygbe/README.md

 ### Run PyGBe

 PyGBe cases are divided up into individual folders.
 We have included a few example problems in `examples`.
-Additional problem folders can be downloaded from [coming soon]().

 Test the PyGBe installation by running the Lysozyme (`lys`) example in the folder `examples`.
 The structure of the folder is as follows: